Local workers - Field of qualification - Arts and Recreation Services

 Analysis of the fields of qualifications of the Arts and Recreation Services shows that the three largest fields of qualification were:

-The major differences between the fields of qualifications of the Arts and Recreation Services workforce in the Cook Shire and Queensland were:
+The major differences between the fields of qualifications of the Arts and Recreation Services workforce in Paroo Shire and Queensland were:

-- A larger percentage of local workers qualified in the field of Engineering and Related Technologies (17.9% compared to 4.7%)
+- A smaller percentage of local workers qualified in the field of Management and Commerce (0.0% compared to 13.0%)

 - A smaller percentage of local workers qualified in the field of Society and Culture (0.0% compared to 11.1%)